4-methoxybenzoate monooxygenase (O-demethylating)

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+The methyl group is oxidised to formaldehyde.
+The enzyme is an oxidoreductase that uses molecular oxygen and an unknown electron acceptor.
+It is a flavoprotein that has flavin adenine dinucleotide as a cofactor.
 The systematic name of this enzyme class is 4-methoxybenzoate,hydrogen-donor:oxygen oxidoreductase (O-demethylating).
 Other names in common use include 4-methoxybenzoate 4-monooxygenase (O-demethylating), 4-methoxybenzoate O-demethylase, p-anisic O-demethylase, and piperonylate-4-O-demethylase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.